-SATEL Oy hereby declares that SATELLAR Radio Unit (referred to in this user guide as RU) radio modem is in compliance with the essential requirements (radio performance, electromagnetic compatibility and electrical safety) and other relevant provisions of Directive 1999/5/EC.
+SATEL Oy hereby declares that SATELLAR Radio Unit (referred to in this user guide as RU) radio modem is in compliance with the essential requirements (radio performance, electromagnetic compatibility and electrical safety) and other relevant provisions of Directive 2014/53/EU.
 Therefore the equipment is labelled with the following CE-marking.
-The notification sign informs users that the operating frequency range of the device is not harmonised throughout the market area, and the local spectrum authority should be contacted before the usage of the radio modem is used.